yeslogic/prince-docs/docs/server-integration.md

 --------------------------

 Prince can easily be deployed on many different cloud computing platforms and solutions.
-As example deployments, we detail here installation procedures for Prince on Docker, AWS Lambda and AWS EC2.
+As example deployments, we detail here installation procedures for Prince on Docker, Azure, AWS Lambda and AWS EC2.

 ### Prince Docker Image